May 14, 2026

 In the first week after default, the funder’s in-house collection team starts calling.
 Multiple times a day.
 They want to know what happened, when you can resume payments, and whether you can wire a make-up amount immediately.

-This phase is mostly bluff.
-The collection reps have limited authority.
-They cannot settle for meaningful discounts.
+In this phase the collection reps usually have limited authority.
+They typically cannot settle for meaningful discounts.
 They can pause debits, sometimes restructure, and they can refer the file up the chain.
-Their job is to scare you back into paying, not to negotiate.
+Their job is to push you back into paying, not to negotiate.

 0–7